Service Coordination Programs

 - Work with you and your doctors to help you get needed services

-Cook Children’s Health Plan has multiple avenues for members to be considered for complex case management services, including, but not limited to:
+Cook Children’s Health Plan has multiple avenues for members to be considered for complex Service Coordination services, including, but not limited to:

 - Medical management program referral